 Every so often you come across words – a passage of literature, a quote, a pithy aphorism – that perfectly capture some truth inside of you; a long-held belief, an inward conviction, a sentiment so true it resonates, it seems, in every cell of your being like a well struck chord.

 For me, I’ve perhaps found no better example of this than the words of the Swiss poet, painter and novelist Hermann Hesse, below.
 You see, I’ve always loved trees.
-And have long had a habit, since I was a kid in fact, of stopping to just stand and stare at them sometimes.
+And have long had a habit, since I was a child in fact, of stopping to just stand and stare at them sometimes.
 Which I know is kinda weird, but I always felt there was something so profoundly peaceful and transcendent about their stillness.
 Something I’d never been able to explain to myself or anyone else.
 Luckily Mr Hesse managed to do it for me…

 ‘For me, trees have always been the most penetrating preachers.
 I revere them when they live in tribes and families, in forests and groves.
 And even more I revere them when they stand alone.
 They are like lonely persons.
 Not like hermits who have stolen away out of some weakness, but like great, solitary men, like Beethoven and Nietzsche.
 In their highest boughs the world rustles, their roots rest in infinity; but they do not lose themselves there, they struggle with all the force of their lives for one thing only: to fulfil themselves according to their own laws, to build up their own form, to represent themselves.
 Nothing is holier, nothing is more exemplary than a beautiful, strong tree.
 When a tree is cut down and reveals its naked death-wound to the sun, one can read its whole history in the luminous, inscribed disk of its trunk: in the rings of its years, its scars, all the struggle, all the suffering, all the sickness, all the happiness and prosperity stand truly written, the narrow years and the luxurious years, the attacks withstood, the storms endured… Trees are sanctuaries.
 Whoever knows how to speak to them, whoever knows how to listen to them, can learn the truth.
 They do not preach learning and precepts, they preach, undeterred by particulars, the ancient law of life.